dsgissin/DiscriminativeActiveLearning/_posts/2018-07-05-Experiments.markdown

 We also saw that the methods can be sensitive to the actual objective we are optimizing, along with the network architecture.
 This is especially true for methods like EGL, which use the model's gradient as part of their decision rule (and it might also be true of the adversarial approach for this same reason).

 Overall, while the different methods perform differently in different situations, **it doesn't seem like any of them really beat the good old uncertainty sampling**.
-This comes in contrast to what is shown in the different papers, and we do not have a good explanation for this.
+This comes in contrast to what is shown in the different papers, but we stand by our results as we feel we have taken great care to run fair comparisons and experiments.

 In the [next post][next post], we will review the work we did on developing a new active learning method - **"Discriminative Active Learning"** (DAL).
 The method gives results which are comparable to the other methods detailed here, but we weren't able to clearly beat any of them.
-Still, the method and thought process could be of interest.
+Still, we feel the method and thought process is of interest.
 If you would rather skip ahead, [the post after that][last post] concludes this review of active learning.

 [previous post]: https://dsgissin.github.io/DiscriminativeActiveLearning/2018/07/05/Batch-AL.html
 [git]: https://github.com/dsgissin/DiscriminativeActiveLearning